skupperproject/refdog/input/concepts/network.md

 <section>

-A _network_ is a set of linked sites that host a distributed application.
+A _network_ is a set of linked sites that hosts a distributed application.
 A Skupper network is also known as an _application network_ or _virtual application network_ (VAN).